 8. Understand your parents’ role in your finances

-Now that you’ve learned the top eight money tips for college freshmen, you’re ready to make your investment in college worthwhile.
-Going to class, networking, and forming friendships are all important parts of college, but learning how to manage your money as a student is equally as important.
-With your personal finances, as with any activity you’ll try in college, practice makes perfect!
+Now that you’ve learned these top eight money tips for your first year of college, you’re ready to make your investment in college worthwhile.
+Going to your college classes, networking, and forming friendships are all important parts of college, but learning how to manage your money is equally as important.
+With your personal finances, as with any college endeavor, practice makes perfect!
 The efforts you put into being a good money manager as a freshman will pay off over time.

 WHAT'S NEXT?🏡During your four years of higher education, try these 5 Money Moves to Make Before Graduating College. 💸Still unsure of how to make your budget?
 Read Budgeting 101: A Guide to Budgeting for College Students. |